drisley0302/get_started_sphinx/source/education.rst

 **********************

 *Master’s of Education*
-Concentration on Teaching English as a Second Language
+Concentration on Teaching.
+English as a Second Language